-Dr. Beth Goldstein is part of a collaborative effort to preserve the oral histories of people who have a place in the diversity and complexity of Jewish history in Kentucky.
+Dr. Beth Goldstein and Dr. Janice W. Fernheimer are leading a collaborative effort to preserve the oral histories of people who have a place in the diversity and complexity of Jewish history in Kentucky.
 Goldstein is a professor in the Department of Educational Policy Studies and Evaluation at the University of Kentucky College of Education.
 Fernheimer is associate professor of writing, rhetoric, and digital studies in the UK College of Arts and Sciences.
 She is also director of Jewish Studies, and holds the Zantker Charitable Foundation Professorship in Jewish Studies.

 The Jewish Kentucky Oral History Project is a partnership between UK’s Jewish Studies, College of Arts and Sciences, College of Education, the Jewish Heritage Fund for Excellence (JHFE), the UK Libraries Louie B. Nunn Center for Oral History and the local Jewish community.
 UK students are making significant contributions to this innovative initiative to document and preserve Kentucky’s Jewish heritage.

 The project’s goal is to establish the largest sustainable collection of Kentucky Jewish oral histories in the state.
 Originally conceived to collect a minimum of 55 interviews from Jewish Kentuckians, the collection currently includes 78 interviews and continues to grow.
 Many of the oral histories are already publicly accessible through the Nunn Center’s digital repository, the JHFE Jewish Kentucky Oral History Collection.